w3f/Grants-Program/applications/Polkamine.md

 In addition to pTokens, there is another type of asset called Wrapped Output Tokens (wTokens).

 wTokens are Tokens issued on the Polkamine chain and anchored to the tokens produced by the Polkamine standard mining pool at a 1:1 ratio.
-You can consider wTokens as the income certificate in the mining products of the Polkamine standard mining pool. wTokens include wBTCO, wETHO, wLTCO, wFILO, etc. which respectively anchor BTC on the Bitcoin chain, ETH on the Ethereum chain, LTC on the Litcoin chain, and FIL on the Filecoin chain in a 1:1 ratio.
+You can consider wTokens as the income certificate in the mining products of the Polkamine standard mining pool. wTokens include wBTCO, wETHO, wLTCO, wFILO, etc. which respectively anchor BTC on the Bitcoin chain, ETH on the Ethereum chain, LTC on the Litecoin chain, and FIL on the Filecoin chain in a 1:1 ratio.

 Since different mining projects adopt varied chains, only by issuing 1:1 mapping assets wTokens can Polkamine write all mining income of Mini Miners to the chain and achieve automation.